 The unique thing about these nuts is their double offset design.
 Their double-curved faces are great in irregular cracks and are extremely stable when placed since they always have three points of contact regardless of orientation.
 The downside is that they are more prone to getting fixed and stuck.
 They consistently take a little more effort to clean, which requires nut tools and a bit of patience.
 If you are looking for a few light, versatile pieces to add to your rack, these nuts should be considered.

 Read Review: Metolius Ultralight Curve Nut

-The Stopper is one of the oldest designs around.
+The Black Diamond Stopper is one of the oldest designs around.
 They are so ingrained in climbing history that many people refer to all climbing nuts as "stoppers".
 Their time-tested design is very durable and easy to clean.
-You can easily slide the cable through the nut head which is handy if you have to loop these over a bolt with a missing hanger.
-That said, there is a reason why most other nut shapes have evolved so much: the basic design of the Stopper does not perform well in pin scars or irregular cracks.
-They also tend to walk more easily than other nuts.
+You can easily slide the cable through the nut head, which is handy if you have to loop these over a bolt with a missing hanger.
+We like both of the orientations that this nut can be placed in, adding to its overall versatility.

 Read Review: Black Diamond Stopper

 Tiny brass climbing nuts are considered mandatory for any thinly protected route, from steep El Cap aid lines to Eldorado Canyon sketch-fests, and the DMM HB Brass Offsets are our review team's pick for the best micro nut.
 Like their aluminum counterparts, they are the most updated version of a tried and true classic.
 They come in micro sizes, and the large "scope" in the side of their heads accommodates more textured and larger grained rock nicely.
 The cables are swaged into the head, minimizing extra material and allowing them to slot into the tightest of spaces.